Last Updated on August 6, 2022

 When it comes to travel, I think nothing of jumping on the first flight of the day, visiting a country, seeing some of the sights, have dinner somewhere, stay the night and then take the last flight back home on the following day.
 Sometimes when you don’t get a lot of days off to travel you have to learn to maximise the little amount of time you have!
-In today’s ‘how to’ guide I share my tried and tested itinerary on how to spend 24 hours in Lisbon, Portugal.
+In today’s ‘how to’ guide I share my tried and tested itinerary on how to spend 2 days in Lisbon, Portugal.
 Including cool things to see and do, where to eat and where I stayed!
-You can fit so much into just one day in Lisbon!
+You can fit so much into just a weekend in Lisbon!

 Day 1 – PM (arriving at midday):

 Just try and keep me out of the water.
 I’m a nightmare, seriously.
 The HF Fenix Music hotel (see below) is one of the few Lisbon hotels that I could find with an outdoor pool and due to itinerary plans and pool opening hours, the only space I had to swim was as soon as we arrived!
 It had awesome views though, the walls surrounding the rooftop were glass so even in the pool or laying on a sun lounger you could see Sao Jorge Castle and the River Tagus.